sjtugrc/Uni-RNA/README.md

 ## How to use

 We provide jupyter notebook to demonstrate how to use the pretrained model.
 You can find the notebook in the `examples` directory.

+For model weights, please download from [Google Drive](https://drive.google.com/file/d/1zzxQa4LHCOHR9GS4MQJ4uFNtMgJsPbuv/view?usp=drive_link) and copy to the root directory of the project, then run:
-The model weights is stored in the `weights` directory.
+`tar -zxvf weights.tar.gz`.
+You will find the model weights is stored in the `weights` directory.

 ### Quick Start